mullenjacob/BrainScan/README.md

 The whole thing is meant to be built and run directly on the Jetson, using a Remote SSH connection from your laptop through VS Code.

-1. Do everything on the Jetson itself, through that same terminal.
+1. Do everything on the Jetson itself, through that same terminal in VS Code.
 2. Download the scans, train the model, then run the web app.
 All on the one device.
-3. Training on the full combined set of images (around 10,000, once you add the second dataset described below) takes about 1 to 2 minutes per pass through the data, which is easily within what the Orin Nano can handle.
+3. Training on the full combined set of images (around 15,000, once you add the second dataset described below) takes about 1 to 2 minutes per pass through the data, which is easily within what the Orin Nano can handle.

 If you'd rather train somewhere with a stronger graphics card, like your own laptop or a free service like Google Colab, that's fine too.
 Just copy the finished model file over to the Jetson afterward and skip straight to running the app.